 The Entropy Label Next-Hop Capability defined in this document is based on the ELC BGP attribute defined in section 5.2 of [RFC6790].

 The authors wish to thank John Scudder for the discussions on this topic and Eric Rosen for his in-depth review of this document.

-The authors wish to thank Jie Dong for his review and comments.
+The authors wish to thank Jie Dong and Robert Raszuk for their review and comments.